duncantl/MJSRandPerm/README.md

     manner
   + suggestions for simplifying/removing  code that is redundant

-Most of these changes are in the updated script [MJ&Serena_RandPermutationScript_20220202.R](MJ&Serena_RandPermutationScript_20220202.R).
+Most of these current changes are in the updated script [MJ&Serena_RandPermutationScript_20220202.R](MJ&Serena_RandPermutationScript_20220202.R).

 ## Timing the Original and New Script

 The original script (with the number of iterations adjusted)
 ```r